The following information will help you prepare for your time at the U-M Aphasia Program.

 UMAP, as part of the University Center for Language and Literacy (UCLL), is housed in the historic Victor Vaughan building.
 It was originally the site of the U-M homeopathic hospital, which burned down in the 1920s.
 The Vaughan House, as it was called, was built in 1938 as a dormitory for medical students.
 In line with its history, it has since been converted into medical offices, classrooms and of course, our Center.
 It has classic vintage charm that helps many feel comfortable right away.

 Inside our ivy-covered building you’ll find a welcoming staff and:

 - Our caregiver lounge

-- Private day rooms with beds and chairs (available to clients as well as caregivers/family)
+- Private day rooms and offices (available to clients and their caregivers/family)

 - Wireless internet